LemonProg/Valorant-InstaLocker/README.md

 Windows will maybe tell you the file is supscious, to fix that you just have to :

+- Disable Windows Defenders or/and any anti-virus like McAfee, AVG, Avast...
 - Open the app
 - Click on "More Info"